This post may contain affiliate links. Please read our disclosure policy.

 Sometimes, as food bloggers, we think that we should be developing exotic, new recipes all the time.
 But when it comes to a good egg salad, we believe a simple, classic recipe is the best!

 A number of years ago, shortly after we started A Family Feast, we made some hard-boiled eggs for Easter egg coloring – as well as for use in our recipe development.
-As part of our recipe testing, we made quite a few variations of egg salad – some with unique spices, some with fresh herbs, some with avocado and other ingredients.
+As part of our recipe testing, we made quite a few salads made with hard boiled eggs – some with unique spices, some with fresh herbs, some with avocado and other ingredients.
 In the end, we decided to share this tried-and-true, Classic Egg Salad recipe – and it’s been a reader favorite ever since!

 How do you make Classic Egg Salad?